pagkly/Zed/Investopedia/Investing/Acid-Test Ratio.md

 ## What Does the Acid-Test Ratio Tell You?

 Companies with an acid-test ratio of less than 1 do not have enough [liquid assets](https://www.investopedia.com/terms/l/liquidasset.asp) to pay their current liabilities and should be treated with caution.
-If the acid-test ratio is much lower than the current ratio, it means that a company's current assets are highly dependent on inventory.
+If the acid-test ratio is much lower than the [[Current Ratio]], it means that a company's current assets are highly dependent on inventory.

 This is not a bad sign in all cases, however, as some business models are inherently dependent on inventory.
 Retail stores, for example, may have very low acid-test ratios without necessarily being in danger.